COVID-19 cases surge in Oklahoma, other states ahead of Trump's Tulsa rally

 "If you do go out, wear a mask.
 It's the smart thing to do," he said.
 Phoenix Mayor Kate Gallego immediately tweeted that a vote on a proposed ordinance to require face masks outdoors in the nation's fifth-largest city would go on the agenda for the city council's next meeting.

 Texas reported 3,100 new coronavirus cases on Wednesday, its biggest single-day tally yet, along with another all-time high for COVID-19 hospitalizations - nearly 2,800 patients.
 That marks the sixth straight day in which the number of patients currently admitted for the highly contagious respiratory virus has reached record numbers in Texas.
-While Texas has not reported how many of its hospitalized COVID-19 patients are admitted to intensive care units, 1,500 ICU beds are available statewide, including 200 in the Houston area, a state website https://txdshs.maps.arcgis.com/apps/opsdashboard/index.html#/ed483ecd702b4298ab01e8b9cafc8b83 said.
+While Texas has not reported how many of its hospitalized COVID-19 patients are admitted to intensive care units, 1,500 ICU beds are available statewide, a state website https://txdshs.maps.arcgis.com/apps/opsdashboard/index.html#/ed483ecd702b4298ab01e8b9cafc8b83 said.

 The daily count of infections also hit a new benchmark in California, with more than 4,000 cases recorded statewide on Wednesday.
-Los Angeles County alone reported its largest daily increase of over 2,100 new cases on Wednesday, though several hundred were attributed to a backlog in test results released all at once.
+Los Angeles County alone reported its largest daily increase, over 2,100 new cases, though several hundred were attributed to a backlog in test results released all at once.
 Trump's political team, meanwhile, forged ahead with plans for a campaign rally on Saturday in Tulsa, his first such event since stay-at-home restrictions were imposed across much of the country in March to fight the coronavirus.

+Public health experts worry that assembling thousands of shouting, chanting people inside an arena - particularly if many aren't wearing masks - could turn the rally into a coronavirus "super-spreader event."
+Trump, in a Fox News interview on Wednesday, repeated an assertion he has made in the past that the coronavirus, with or without the advent of a vaccine or new effective treatment, is "fading away."
+"It's going to fade away, but having a vaccine would be really nice, and that's going to happen," he added.

 HOSPITALS FILLING In most of the states where cases are spiking, COVID-19 hospitalizations are also rising or at record highs.
 Unlike increases in new infections, rising hospitalizations cannot simply be attributed to greater testing.